 Data was collected in April, August and November 2016 from Academy Midshipmen in Classes 2016 through 2019.
 A team from OPA administered the anonymous paper-and-pen survey in group sessions.
 Separate sessions were held for female and male students.
 After checking in, each student was handed a survey, an envelope, a pen and an Academy-specific information sheet.
 The information sheet included details on where students could obtain help if they became upset or distressed while taking the survey or afterwards.
 Students were briefed on the purpose of the survey and the importance of participation, yet completion of the survey itself was voluntary.
-Students could leave the session at the completed or blank surveys (depending on whether they chose to participate) in sealed envelopes to the survey staff as they exited the session.
+Students could leave the session at the completion of the mandatory briefing if they did not wish to take the survey.
+Students returned completed or blank surveys (depending on whether they chose to participate) in sealed envelopes to the survey staff as they exited the session.